 Teachers make daily assessments of children and their progress and adapt their planning accordingly to ensure misconceptions are addressed and extra opportunities are made available to meet an objective.
-Feedback is given to children to promote pupil confidence through positive and engaging interaction.
-Teachers assess children against the Lancashire KLIPS to ensure key learning is being met.
+Verbal feedback is given to children to promote pupil confidence through positive and engaging interaction.
+Same day intervention is carried out within the lesson; where children are identified and given extra support before being given time to work independently.

-Termly assessments are carried out across the school (Y1-6) These materials are to be used alongside judgements from class work to form a teacher assessment for each child.
+Termly assessments are carried out across the school (Y1-6).
+These materials are to be used alongside judgements from class work to form a teacher assessment for each child.
 These judgements are then inputted into the Pupil Tracker.

-Y2 and Y6 to complete SATs assessments every May.
+Y6 to complete SATs assessments every May.